Have you ever left a website because it was difficult to use?

 Stick to common design elements

 When you’re designing a website, it can be tempting to get creative.
 Maybe creativity is part of your brand’s image, or maybe you just want to experiment with something new.
+But creativity ultimately works better for elements like marketing than it does for overall design and functionality.

-Save that innovation for your products and marketing campaigns.
+There’s a reason these best practices are tried-and-true.
+So save that innovation for your products and marketing campaigns.
 When it comes to usability, it’s in your best interest to follow common web design best practices.

 People have a certain expectation when they land on a website.
 Let me give you an analogy to showcase my point.